A Guide to DUI Involvement in Car Accidents

 If police suspect a driver involved in an accident was impaired by alcohol or drugs, they will observe the appearance and behavior of the suspected drunk driver and question the driver about whether they have been drinking or doing drugs.
 They may ask the driver to perform a field sobriety test, a breath test and take statements from witnesses about what occurred.If the police have probable cause, they may place the suspected drunk driver under arrest and charge them with DUI.
 If the driver was injured and taken to the hospital, the police may await the results of a blood alcohol test before deciding whether to charge them with DUI.

-Ask the police officer who investigates the accident how you can obtain a copy of the police accident report.
+A police officer who worked the accident may be able to tell you how to get a copy of the police accident report.
 The accident report may indicate whether the at-fault driver has been charged with DUI.
 The police accident report documents what occurred and is an important piece of evidence in any accident claim.

 If the Other Driver Was Drunk, How Does It Change the Lawsuit?

 If the driver who caused your accident was found to be driving under the influence, he or she will likely face criminal prosecution on the DUI charge.
 Unfortunately, a criminal prosecution will not provide any compensation to people harmed by the drunk driver.
-You will need to file a separate civil lawsuit against the drunk driver and the driver’s insurance company, seeking compensation for your personal injuries or a loved one’s wrongful death caused by the drunk driver.
+You may be required to make an independent civil claim against the drunk driver and the driver’s insurance company, seeking compensation for your personal injuries or a loved one’s wrongful death caused by the drunk driver.

 The conviction of a drunk driver on criminal charges of DUI should make it easier to prove that the driver acted negligently.
 A driver who is convicted of violating Georgia law by driving with a blood alcohol level of .08 or higher is generally considered to be negligent as a matter of law.
 The drunk driver violated the law and unreasonably disregarded the safety of others by driving drunk.